jhhoward481/murder-mystery23/names-of-gus.md

 Tan ("Black And Tan: A Crime of Fashion")

-Ernesto Agapito Garces con y a de Abelar ("The Greatest Adventure In The History Of Basic Cable")

 Longbranch Pennywhistle ("Talk Derby To Me")

-Scrooge Jones ("Christmas Joy")

 D’Andre Pride ("Scary Sherry: Bianca's Toast")